GSA/digitalgov.gov/content/posts/2014-06-11-talking-usability-with-kids-over-milk-and-cookies.md

   - U.S. Department of Labor
 ---

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/06/250-x-170-kids-usability-testing.jpg" alt="Young kids at computers" %}The Bureau of Labor Statistics (BLS) recently created a new Web page made especially for students, so who better to give it a test run than children attending “[Take Your Daughters and Sons to Work Day](http://www.daughtersandsonstowork.org/wmspage7d10.html?parm1=936)”?
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/06/250-x-170-kids-usability-testing.jpg" alt="Young kids at computers" >}}The Bureau of Labor Statistics (BLS) recently created a new Web page made especially for students, so who better to give it a test run than children attending “[Take Your Daughters and Sons to Work Day](http://www.daughtersandsonstowork.org/wmspage7d10.html?parm1=936)”?

 We took advantage of this event held on April 24, 2014, at the Department of Labor to hear what students had to say about the new website.